xhloze02/AMCEF-internship-application/README.md

 # Microservice for AMCEF internship application

 ## Guide:
-Make sure you have Python, Django, fastAPI and requests modules installed \
+Make sure you have Python, Django and requests modules installed \
+Microservice uses SQLite3 database\
 \
-First, you need to make migrations and apply them by running these commands (make sure you are in right directory)\
+First, you need to make migrations and apply them by running these commands (make sure you are in a right directory)\
 `python3 manage.py makemigrations api`\
 and then \
 `python3 manage.py migrate`\